 - an ACT minimum composite of 20 or SAT minimum score of 1100

 However, you can join the program later, as a sophomore or junior.
 Transfer students from other majors at Bradley University should have a 3.1 GPA (minimum) in math and science courses and a 3.1 GPA (minimum) overall to be accepted into the Health Science major.

 Freshmen admitted to the Health Science program have the opportunity for direct admission into the Doctor of Physical Therapy program.
 Requirements include:

 - Math, science, and health science courses within the curriculum must be taken at Bradley.

 - You must earn a grade of C or better on all courses.

 - Students are expected to exhibit appropriate pre-professional behavior.
 These include, but are not limited to, a positive attitude, sensitivity to differences, and the ability to manage conflict.

-- You must meet the minimum GPAs: 3.41 in math and science courses and 3.41 overall in the sophomore year; 3.51 in math and science courses and 3.51 overall after the junior year; and 3.61 in math and science courses and 3.61 overall after the senior year.
+- You must meet the minimum GPAs: 3.41 in math and science courses and 3.41 overall in the sophomore year; 3.51 in math and science courses and 3.51 overall after the junior year.

 Note that high school students who take college/university courses before enrolling at Bradley may be accepted as having begun Health Science as a freshman, and qualify for early assurance.